-Weekly assignments
+Written assignments

-Weekly assignments can be found in the weekly modules posted on our Carmen page.
-Weekly assignments include required readings and videos.
 Written assignments require you to reflect on, engage with, and/or apply the material we have learned during that week.
 Each written assignment should be typed, doubled-spaced, and about 2 pages in length.
+More specifics are provided in the weekly modules.